The Sezon Museum of Contemporary Art is currently closed until April 2026 (scheduled) due to facility renovations and garden maintenance.

 ■ Others

-・The Sezon Museum of Contemporary Art will be closed until April 2026 (scheduled).
+・The Sezon Museum of Contemporary Art closes until April 2026 (please check the latest info on homepage).